Fallstop/GSheetBells/README.md

 # Google Sheet Bells
-#### 2020 Science fair by Jasper M-W
+#### 2020 Science fair by Jasper M-W | AKA as Saved by the BellController

 This is the repostitory with all the code, models and documentation.
-It does not include the GScripts on the sheet, please open an issue to suggest changes to them.
+It does not include the GScripts on the google sheet, please open an issue to suggest changes to them.

 Main Ringing code is located at Python/BellRinger.py